guillon/coveralls-push/README.md

 One can inspect the expected YML file input format at https://github.com/guillon/coveralls-push/blob/master/example-hello.yml

-Clone this repository or simply get the script file with:
+Clone this repository, or simply get the script file with:

     $ curl -o coveralls-push.py https://github.com/guillon/coveralls-push/raw/master/coveralls-push.py
     $ chmod +x coveralls-push.py

-Here is for instance a partial content of the exemple:
+Here is for instance a partial content of the example:

     $ cat example-hello.yml
     "hello.exe/main":